conda/conda/docs/source/user-guide/install/download.rst

 * Are new to conda or Python.

-* Like the convenience of having Python and over 150 scientific packages automatically installed at once.
+* Like the convenience of having Python and over 1,500 scientific packages automatically installed at once.

-* Have the time and disk space---a few minutes and 300 MB.
+* Have the time and disk space---a few minutes and 3 GB.

 * Do not want to individually install each of the packages you want to use.